Pair correlation function based on Voronoi topology: Examples

-\textit{Poisson cluster process.} A hallmark of active systems is giant-number fluctuations \cite{ramaswamy2017active}.
+A hallmark of active systems is giant number fluctuations \cite{ramaswamy2017active}.
 In these systems, activity drives clustering \cite{peruani2006nonequilibrium}, phase separation \cite{cates2015motility}, or arrested phase separation \cite{worlitzer2021motility}.
 Activity and out-of-equilibrium statistics are thus manifested in spatial configurations.
 The effectiveness of the \vpcf in detecting such patterns is illustrated by consideration of a Mat\'{e}rn cluster point process, an example toy model of disordered systems that exhibits clustering \cite{Spodarev2013}.
 In this model, a set of ``parent'' points is generated through a homogeneous Poisson point process with intensity, or average density of points per unit area, $\phi$.
 Next, around each parent point is placed a disk of radius $r$ in which ``children'' points are generated through independent homogeneous Poisson point processes with intensity $\lambda$.
 The result is a point process with intensity $\pi r^2\phi\lambda$, and in which points are grouped into clusters, possibly overlapping, with an average number of points $\pi r^2\lambda$ in each.
-Fig.~\ref{vcells}(d) shows an example system with $\phi=1$, $r=0.2$, and $\lambda=500$, and Figure \ref{Growth} shows its \vpcf.
-In this case we find that $v(k \to \infty) = 3.81$.
+Figure \ref{vcells}(d) shows an example system with $\phi=1$, $r=0.2$, and $\lambda=500$, and Fig.~\ref{Growth} shows its \vpcf.
+In this case we find that $v(k \to \infty) = 1.26$.

 To highlight the sensitivity of the \vpcf to subtle differences in structure, we next consider a modified version of the Mat\'{e}rn cluster point process that includes ``defects''.
-Specifically, while the majority of children points are located in clusters as described above, a small fraction of them, $0<p<1$, are instead distributed randomly in the region.
+Specifically, while the majority of children points are located in clusters as described above, a fraction of them, $0<p<1$, are instead distributed randomly in the region.
 These defect particles can be thought of as being generated by a Poisson point process with intensity $p\pi r^2\phi\lambda$; see Fig.~\ref{Clustered}(a) for an example when $p=0.01$.

 When $p$ is small, the vast majority of particles belong to densely populated disk-shaped clusters, and the presence of these isolated defects cannot be detected by the classical \pcf.
 In contrast, these defects significantly alter the Voronoi tessellation and the resulting \vpcf.
 Figure \ref{Clustered}(b) illustrates the noticeable difference between the \vpcf of the original system and that with defects, demonstrating that the \vpcf can detect structural features that are ``hidden'' to the \pcf.
 This might be of interest in analyzing networks in which hubs in otherwise unpopulated areas might significantly impact network structure by reducing path distances between points through local rewiring.